Sam5566/linux_setup/README.md

 ```

 ## Selection
-There are many flie in folder **setup_code** and **settingfiles** and they are show below under [Warning](https://github.com/Sam5566/linux_setup#warning).
+There are many flie in folder **setup_code** and **settingfiles** and they are show below in [setupcode](https://github.com/Sam5566/linux_setup#setup code).
 If you do not want such app/setup just remove the file with the same name from those folder.
 If something you don't want is only a part of the file, just go into that setup file and comment the line.
 Each part of installation should be seperated and easy to reconized.
 #### warning
 Due to the convention, some rules need to be follow, otherwise, you will face some problems and need to fix by yourself.
 1. All the setting are set under zsh, so if you don't want to use ZSH as your terminal, you need to copy some lines in **.zshrc** to your own **.bashrc**.